Photographer Jo Savage Captures Surf, Skate and Climbing Culture With A Cinematic Eye

 I am mindful of the following three things daily:

-One, I think understanding Leave No Trace principles is a great place to start.
-Two, check out the Outdoor Advocacy Project that launched in December 2019 as a fabulous resource for the outdoor enthusiast to learn how to be a better steward.
-Three, reduce the consumption of meat and dairy.
+One, I think understanding Leave No Trace principles is a great place to start, check out the Outdoor Advocacy Project that launched in December 2019 as a fabulous resource for the outdoor enthusiast to learn how to be a better steward.
+Two, reduce the consumption of meat and dairy.

 The agricultural industry is not only responsible for deforestation, but also an insane percentage of our greenhouse gas emissions and water consumption that’s largely contributing to the climate crisis we are currently in.
 Check out Changing Tides Foundation “Meatless Mondays” movement for inspiration.

-Reduce single-use waste and ask yourself the question, “where does it go?”.
+Three, reduce single-use waste and ask yourself the question, “where does it go?”
 Whether it’s bringing a reusable water bottle and coffee cup, reusable totes, bulk and produce bags, shopping second-hand or local for goods instead of shipping from the internet, visiting “refill” shops for home and body supplies… each of these things reduces transport and packaging substantially, therefore reducing the stress on the planet from creation to disposal, and makes for a more circular economy.

 You’ve said you want to focus on telling more stories about women forging a path forward in the outdoors and action sports industries.
 Where are you heading first?